 Investing in the ADSs involves a high degree of risk.
-Investors in the ADSs are not purchasing equity securities of our subsidiaries that have substantive business operations in China but instead are purchasing equity securities of a Cayman Islands holding company.
-Atour Lifestyle Holdings Limited is a Cayman Islands holding company that conducts all of its operations and operates its business in China through its PRC subsidiaries, in particular, Shanghai Atour Business Management Group Co., Ltd., or Atour Shanghai, and its subsidiaries.
-Such structure involves unique risks to investors in the ADSs.
 You should carefully consider the risks and uncertainties summarized below, the risks described under the "Risk Factors" section beginning on page 18 of, including the risks described under the subsections headed "Risks Related to Our Business," "Risks Related to Doing Business in China" and "Risks Related to the ADSs and This Offering," and the other information contained in, this prospectus before you decide whether to purchase the ADSs.
 In particular, as we are a China-based company incorporated in the Cayman Islands, you should pay special attention to the subsection headed "Risks Related to Doing Business in China" below.